deanishe/alfred-workflow/README.md

 ### From source ###

-1. Download the `alfred-workflow-X.X.zip` from the
+1. Download the `alfred-workflow-X.X.X.zip` from the
    [releases page][releases].
 2. Either extract the ZIP archive and place the `workflow` directory in the root folder of your workflow (where `info.plist` is) **or**
-3. Place the ZIP archive in the root folder of your workflow and add `sys.path.insert(0, 'alfred-workflow-X.X.zip')` at the top of your Python script(s).
+3. Place the ZIP archive in the root folder of your workflow and add `sys.path.insert(0, 'alfred-workflow-X.X.X.zip')` at the top of your Python script(s).

 Your workflow should look something like this: